Blazorise/Blazorise.Articles/news/2024-07-23-release-notes-160/post.md

 #### 3. Generate ODataQuery API

 We have introduced a new feature to enhance the functionality of the Blazorise DataGrid with OData support.
-A new extension method, ToODataString(), has been added to the ReadData and DataGridReadDataEventArgs.
+A new extension method, `ToODataString()`, has been added to the `ReadData` and `DataGridReadDataEventArgs`.
 This method allows users to generate an OData query string easily.

 This addition simplifies the process of creating OData queries, making it more straightforward to integrate and interact with OData services.
 The ability to generate these query strings programmatically enhances the flexibility and power of data operations within the DataGrid component.